Arctic Noise

 Matthew Pine, PhD

 Matt is a collaborator with WCS Canada and the University of Victoria, and was previously a Mitacs Elevate post doctoral fellow.
 Matt has worked with our acoustic data to find sounds made by Arctic fish, and has also been modeling the noise footprints of ships traveling through the ISR.
-Matt is currently focused on modeling ship noise in bowhead whale areas, which we will use a case study for applying management measures for reducing underwater noise.
+Matt is currently focused on modeling ship noise in bowhead whale areas and near communities in Nunavut, which we will use a case study for applying management measures for reducing underwater noise.

 Picture